Grand Partition Functions of Little Matrix Models with ABCD: Introduction

 where $X^{(N)}_{\hat{\mu}}$ and $\Psi^{(N)}$ are bosonic and fermionic $ N \times N$ Hermitian matrices, respectively and $\hat{\mu}=0,1 , \cdots, 9$. $\alpha = 1/g^2$ is the inverse of string tension or gauge coupling and $\beta$ is the chemical potential which is needed for insertion of one instanton.

-The IKKT matrix model was constructed as the united theory of string.
-If in fact the model unifies string theories, the model should not depend on the background.
+If in fact the IKKT model unifies string theories, the model should not depend on the background.
 The background independence is the most significant implication in the inclusion of quantum gravity in string theory.
 The geometry of space-time should not be set up a priori, rather it is generated by a highly nonperturbative effect, the condensation of strings.
 Therefore understanding of the background independence is promisingly the key ingredient to seek the underlying principle of nonperturbative string theory.

 We can include another type of background.
 Orientifolds are generalized orbifolds.
 In the orbifold construction, discrete internal symmetries of the world-sheet theory are gauged.
 In the orientifold, products of internal symmetries with world-sheet parity reversal are also gauged.
 Roughly speaking, these symmetries yield restrictions of gauge groups to unitary symplectic (USp) or orthogonal (SO) groups.